Horses Can Fly (Children's Poems)

 And over jungles, over deserts

-they flew and over many a hill.
+they flew and over many a rill.

 Then it got dark again; she shivered,